verseles/flyclone/README.md

 - [X] ~~Add timeout support~~
 - [X] ~~Add more commands~~
 - [X] ~~Add tests~~
+  - [ ] Use docker and docker compose for tests
+- [ ] Send meta details like file ID in some storage system like Google Drive
 - [ ] Add phpDoc (help wanted)

 ## Contribution